Eigenvalue ratios of nonnegatively curved graphs: Acknowledgements

 \section{Acknowledgements}

-We thank Frank Bauer for valuable communications about Buser's inequality on graphs in \cite{BHLLMY13} and \cite{KlarKozma}.
+We thank Frank Bauer for valuable comments about Buser's inequality on graphs in \cite{BHLLMY13} and \cite{KlarKozma}.
+We are also grateful to the anonymous referees for many useful suggestions for improvement of this article.
 This work was supported by the EPSRC Grant EP/K016687/1 "Topology, Geometry and Laplacians of Simplicial Complexes".